altnd/xfce4-nomachine-docker/README.md

 # Connect to the container
 ## with the Client
-Download the NoMachine client from: https://www.nomachine.com/download, install the client, create a new connection to your public ip, port 4000, NX protocol, use user 'admin' and password(from environmental variable) for authentication (make sure to setup password enviroment variable for that).
+Download the NoMachine client from: https://www.nomachine.com/download, install the client, create a new connection to your public ip, port 4000, NX protocol, use user and password(from environmental variable) for authentication (make sure to setup password enviroment variable for that).

 ## via Webbrowser (only with Enterprise Client)
 open URL: `https://127.0.0.1:4443`